yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/lite-checkout-android.md

 | `callbackOTT`                  | A required function that returns the updated one-time token needed to complete the payment process.                                                                    |
 | `callBackTokenWithInformation` | A function that supplies detailed information about the one-time token, wrapped in a `OneTimeTokenModel` object, allowing for comprehensive handling of token details. |

-You need to send an additional parameter, which is the vaulted token and/or the payment type that the user selected to make the payment.
+Send an additional parameter, which is the vaulted token and/or the payment type that the user selected to make the payment:

 ```kotlin
 PaymentSelected(